-Stephen Danz and Associates is a law firm that is comprised of attorneys throughout California.
+Stephen Danz and Associates is a law practice that is comprised of attorneys throughout California.
 Notably, it has attorneys based in and around Orange County to represent local private individuals (or relators) in Qui Tam actions on behalf of the government.
 The attorneys’ unique background and decades of experience are crucial in ensuring that whistleblowers are guided through the complex areas of the law.
 Our success rate in bringing Qui Tam lawsuits based on the False Claims Act (“FCA”) is partly due to the resources and the years of representing employees in employment law litigation.

 Over the last decade or so, the FCA health care sector landscape has dramatically changed.
 One of the main laws affecting the FCA was the Affordable Care Act (“ACA”).
 The ACA added Section 18C to the Fair Labor Standards Act (“FLSA”) to protect employees from retaliation regarding certain protected activities under the ACA (29 U.S.C. § 218c; Section 1558 of the Patient Protection and Affordable Care Act (PPACA).
 Section 18C protects employees from retaliation by employers for receiving a tax credit or cost-sharing reduction involving the ACA’s health insurance exchanges or reporting potential violations of Title I of the ACA.